 - 2 teaspoons vanilla extract

-- 1 cup vegan chocolate chips, tossed in 2 tablespoons sorghum flour
+- 1 cup vegan chocolate chips, tossed in 2 tablespoons flour

 - Stir in the chocolate chips with a spatula.

-- Scoop batter into each muffin pan until it's about 3/4 full.
-The muffins will rise a bit so this is to avoid it spilling over the edges.
+- Scoop the batter batter into each muffin pan until about ¾ full.
+The muffins will rise as they bake, so don't fill the tins completely.

 Disclaimer: Although jessicainthekitchen.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Jessicainthekitchen.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.